-Position Type: Trades / Maintenance, University Police Officer Location: Brockport Division/Equivalent: Enrollment Management & Student Affairs School/Unit: University Police Categories: University Police Officer
+Position Type: University Police Location: Brockport Division/Equivalent: Enrollment Management & Student Affairs School/Unit: University Police Categories: University Police Officer

-Enforce all New York State and local laws and the Student Code of Conduct on the grounds of the State University of New York.
-Responsible for the performance of the full range of professional police duties.
-University Police Officers assist other Local, State and Federal police officers with investigations and may collect evidence, question witnesses or testify in court in connection with alleged criminal actions.
+Enforces all New York State and local laws and the Student Code of Conduct on the grounds of the State University of New York.
+Performs the full range of professional police duties.
+Assists other Local, State and Federal police officers with investigations and may collect evidence, question witnesses or testify in court in connection with alleged criminal actions.

 Actively involved in campus communities and activities including educating community members on such topics as personal safety, risk awareness, crime prevention, alcohol awareness, sexual assault prevention and other community safety issues.

 Patrols an assigned area on foot, on a bicycle or motor scooter, in a car or by other means to deter criminal activity by means of presence and witness and to detect fires and other dangerous situations.

 Responds to calls for assistance from fellow officers or from any member of the campus community to insure that persons and property are adequately protected; and may respond to situations involving but not restricted to burglaries, robberies, thefts, criminal trespass, assaults, criminal mischief, medical emergencies, accidents, vehicle and traffic violations, fires and unusual situations.

 Reports to the scene of the crime, accident or other disturbance in order to halt crimes in progress, arrest violators, maintain order and arrange for the appropriate care of injured persons.

 May apply resuscitators, administer first aid and summon ambulances.